 Before we start comparing specific products, let’s take a look at the market’s pulse.
 Here’s a comparison of how this year’s rebates are evolving compared to the same period last year:

 This graph helps visualize how abundant and how generous (on average) rebates are at any given date.
-Last year's dates have been shifted so Black Friday lines up on both years.
+I shifted 2022's dates so that they would line up with this year's Black Friday.

-As a result, getting a good deal when frequency is high is usually easier, but rebates on days of high generosity tend to be more substantial.
-With that said, keep in mind that the computers you’re interested in could go on sale at a different time.
-If the computer you want gets a nice discount (you can tell because TekAdvisor will label the rebate as "Best price yet!"), it's probably not worth waiting for another sale.
+Getting a good deal when quantity is high is usually easier, while savings on days of high generosity tend to be more substantial.
+With that said, keep in mind that the computers you're interested in could go on sale at a different time.

 Recommendations by Scenario